 - Auto Apply Coupon

-When you enable One-Click Apply Notifications, the system monitors the cart conditions and if they become true, it will show a WooCommerce notice to the customer on the cart with a single button.
+When you enable One-Click Apply Notifications, the system monitors the cart conditions.
+If they become true, it will show a WooCommerce notice to the customer on the cart with a single button.
 If they click the button, it applies the coupon.

-The point of this is to make it simple for your customers to redeem the offer.
-You are just giving them a button to click, rather than having them type the code manually.
+The point is to make it simple for your customers to redeem the offer.
+You are just giving them a button to click rather than having them type the code manually.

-Auto apply is great when you want to make it completely handsfree and you want it to apply for all customers that are eligible whether they enter the coupon or not.
+Auto-apply is excellent when you want to make it wholly hands-free and you want it to apply to all eligible customers whether they enter the coupon or not.

-To conclude, you can create coupons in WooCommerce that check for a minimum subtotal amount prior to being allowed to use that coupon.
+To conclude, you can create coupons in WooCommerce that check for a minimum subtotal amount before being allowed to use that coupon.

-There are also extra options for making it easier on your customer by having your coupon auto apply or apply with the click of a button.
+There are also extra options for making it easier on your customer by having your coupon auto-apply or apply with a button!